Flawless Physio Logo

 Latest posts by James McCormack (see all)

 The LCL is the lateral collateral ligament of the knee.
 It is one of the strong 4 ligaments that control movement and provide stability to the knee joint.
-The LCL prevents the outward movement of the knee, known as varus movement.
+The LCL prevents excessive outward movement, known as varus movement, rotation and hyperextension of the knee.

-Read about the symptoms, causes and diagnosis of an LCL injury in our related article: LCL Injury, and about treatment options: LCL Injury Recovery.
+While it is a less commonly injured ligament of the knee it can be a cause of lateral knee pain.
+Read about the symptoms, causes and diagnosis of an LCL injury in our related article: LCL Injury.

 LCL Rehab Exercises